clearlinux/clear-linux-documentation/source/guides/maintenance/fix-broken-install.rst

 #.
 Ensure the system is connected to the network.

 #.
-Mount the system’s root and boot partitions.
+Mount the system’s root partition.

    #.
-To find the root and boot partitions, run:
+To find the root partition, run:

       .. code-block:: bash

          lsblk -o NAME,LABEL,PARTTYPE,PARTLABEL

-      We'll use :file:`/dev/sda3/` as the root partition example and :file:`/dev/sda1/` as the boot partition example.
+      We'll use :file:`/dev/sda3/` as the root partition example.

    #.
-Next, mount the root partition to the :file:`/mnt` folder and the boot partition to the :file:`/mnt/boot` folder.
+Next, mount the root partition to the :file:`/mnt` folder.

       .. code-block:: bash

          sudo mount /dev/sda3 /mnt
-         sudo mount /dev/sda1 /mnt/boot

 #.
 Verify that you mounted the correct root partition by checking for some
    files commonly found on |CL| systems.